Use when one or more people meet to accomplish something.

 - Alignment Check.

 At any point during the meeting, especially when a lull occurs or someone is off topic, say “Alignment Check.”
-At that point each person states, from 1 to 10, where he or she is in getting what he or she wants.
-Whoever has the lowest score is expected to lead in attaining what he wants.
+At that point each person states, from 1 to 10, where they are in getting what they want.
+Whoever has the lowest score is expected to lead in attaining what they want.
 If you give yourself a 10 during an Alignment Check, this means you have gotten what you wanted and may leave the meeting if desired.